Attapulgus Research and Education Center

 254 N. Griffin Avenue, Attapulgus, Georgia 39815

-The Attapulgus Research and Education Center is located in the southwest corner of Georgia, about five miles north of the Florida state line.
-The 300-acre center was originally established in 1939 as the Shade Tobacco Experiment Station.
-As the tobacco industry declined, the Attapulgus Research and Education Center continued to help support area farmers by identifying new crops adapted to the sandy coastal soils and local weather conditions.
+The Attapulgus Research and Education Center is located in the southwest corner of Georgia, about five miles north of the state line.
+Established in 1939, the center continues to help support area farmers by researching crops that can be adapted to the sandy coastal plain soil and local weather conditions.